Types of Solids Separation Classifier in Mechanical Operations

 Double cone classifier working principle

-The to-be-separated is fed in the form of a suspension to the center of the inner cone.
+The to-be-separated is fed in the form of a suspension to the centre of the inner cone.
 It flows downward through the inner cone and out at a baffle at the bottom of the inner cone and a rising stream of water is fed near the outlet for the coarse material.

 The solids form the inner cone and then flow through an annulus space between the two cones.
 Classification action occurs in the annular space, the small particles are carried away in the overflow while the occurs in large Particles settle against the hydraulic water to the bottom and are removed periodically.